doguilmak/Temp-Forecast-RNN/README.md

 ## Usage

 1. Clone the repository to your local machine.
-2. Install the required Python libraries by running `pip install -r requirements.txt`.
-3. Preprocess the weather data using the provided scripts.
+2. Preprocess the weather data using the provided scripts.
-4. Train the RNN model using the training data.
+3. Train the RNN model using the training data.
-5. Use the model for temperature forecasting in Turkey.
+4. Use the model for temperature forecasting in Turkey.

 <br>